cobrian59/scheduler/README.md

 quit
 ```

-## Some example commands for MS2 functionality:
+## Some example commands for more recently built functionality:

-MS2 contains all of the same functionality as MS1, but the user now has the
-ability to save a current schedule, load that schedule later, "close" the
+The user now has the ability to save a current schedule, load that schedule later, "close" the
 current schedule, and export a schedule to an HTML file for visualization.

 To start, again use "make run" to begin the initial prompt.